tcassar/settle/write_up/Testing + Evaluation.md

 ## Unit Test Framework
 To demonstrate the effectiveness and completeness of sections A & B, I will provide my unit testing framework.
-I approaced implementation from a test-driven development perspective, and thus all of these tests were written before the code they run was implemented.
+I approached implementation from a test-driven development perspective, and thus all of these tests were written before the code they run was implemented.

 This has led to the creation of an extensive, robust framework of tests, which effectively shows the extent to which I have completed sections A and B of my project.